nosarthur/qc101/index.rst

 Quantum computing 101 for non-physicists
 ========================================

-The goal of this document is to provide a gentle introduction to quantum computing for someone with technical background but not physics background.
+This is a gentle introduction to quantum computing for someone with technical background but not physics background.
+Specifically, I hope to get the readers familiar with the jargons in this field.
+Thus links to Wikipedia are provided.

-It is assumed that the reader is familiar with
+The reader is assumed to be familiar with

 * linear algebra
 * probability theory